Learn Amazon

 What Can You Do with Amazon?

 AWS data centers protect company information, user identities, applications, and devices, providing clients with a secure cloud computing environment.
-Knowledge of cloud computing can help businesses with their security and compliance requirements, such as data locality, protection, and confidentiality when using AWS services and features.
-AWS also allows customers to automate manual security by focusing on industry-specific areas.
+Knowledge of cloud computing can help businesses with their security and compliance requirements such as data locality, protection, and confidentiality when using AWS services and features.
+AWS also allows customers to automate manual security tasks by focusing on industry-specific areas.
 Industries using Amazon Web Services include advertising and marketing, financial services, education, government and public sector, healthcare, media and entertainment, telecommunications, and retail.

 There are several benefits to learning Amazon Web Services to improve your organization’s operations: